What Do We Mean When We Talk About Data Storytelling?: Methods Overview

 In this section, we introduce the general collaborative coding process we took.
-The coders are the first, second, and third authors.
+The coders are the first, second, and last authors.
 We applied an overlapping coding protocol that was used by previous work~\cite{burns2023we,mack2021we}.
 The coding process can be classified into three stages.
-In the first stage, the coders decided on a coding approach (e.g., thematic analysis and affinity map) and a coding framework through several rounds of group discussions.
-During this stage, the coders coded the same subset of publications and cross-checked everyone's coding results to clarify and refine the coding framework until reaching an agreement.
-In the second stage, following the coding framework, the coders divided the remaining data and coded them independently.
-At the middle point of this coding stage, 15 publications were selected from every coder's coding results and cross-checked again to resolve any conflict.
+In the first stage, the coders decided on a coding approach (e.g., thematic analysis and affinity map) and a coding framework.
+The coders then coded the same subset of publications and cross-checked everyone's coding results to clarify and refine the coding framework until reaching an agreement.
+In the second stage, following the coding framework, the coders divided the remaining data and coded it independently.
+At the middle point of the second stage, 15 publications were selected from every coder's coding results and cross-checked again to resolve any conflicts.
 The coding framework might have a few adjustments at this stage.
-In the last stage, the coders finished the rest of the coding tasks.
-The authors met bi-weekly to discuss any problems encountered during coding.
+In the last stage, the coders finished the remaining coding tasks and met bi-weekly to discuss any problems encountered during coding.

+Next, we report two methods we applied to derive data story forms and analyze conceptualizations of data storytelling.